Auto dealer insurance built for new and used lots

 Employee embezzlement or theft from dealership accounts

-Industry surveys indicate that roughly half of dealers have experienced employee theft or know a dealer who has, with major cases averaging 18 months before detection.
+Industry surveys indicate that roughly half of dealers have experienced employee theft or know a dealer who has.
+Major cases run about 18 months before detection.
 Common schemes include cash handling in service departments, vendor kickbacks, and manipulation of wholesale purchases.
 A crime or fidelity bond covers direct financial losses from employee dishonesty.

 Auto Dealer licensing and compliance